kriszyp/nodules/README.md

 than unorganized individual modules.
 Nodules provides an elegant mechanism for working with packages based on package.json mappings.
 A package is a directory/file structure for a set of modules, module configuration, and other resources.
-An example can be found in the nodules's sample directory.
+An example can be found in the nodules's "example" directory.
 If you run nodules from within a package, it will automatically read the "package.json" from the current working directory for module configuration and id mapping, use the "lib" as one of the default paths for looking modules, and execute the "lib/index.js" file if it exists.
 The package.json's mappings can contain